bnarasimha21/product-launch-assistant/README.md

 - Environment Variables:
   ```
   REACT_APP_API_URL = [update_with_backend_url_once_deployed]
+  If you are deploying using "Deploy with DO" button click, this step is not required.
   ```

 3. **Deploy** and your app will be live with 2 independent services!